neofob/memd/README.rst

 A shared library that puts your program into an infinite loop when it segfaults
 =============================

-``Problem:`` A bad program causes segfault.
+``Problem:`` A bad program can causes segfault.
 You want to poke around but don't want to or can't recompile the source.

-``This tool:`` This shared library will install a SIGSEGV handler and go into infinite loop when segmentation fault occur.
+``This tool:`` This shared library will install a SIGSEGV handler and go into infinite loop when segmentation fault occur so you can gdb attach to it.

 ``TODO:``